top of page

 1. AP Literary Argument

-After teacher and student introductions, we will briefly introduce the novel and author, assigning as homework Cisneros' Biography to read for the next class.
+After teacher and student introductions, we will briefly introduce the novel and author, assigning as homework the Cisneros Biography to read for the next class.
 We will also discuss Cisneros' desire to write a story that could only be told from the perspective of a young Latina growing up in a segregated west side of Chicago.
 We will also discuss the simple language that she uses in each vignette to make it accessible to the working-class people of her neighborhood, like her mother and father, but also the complexity and subtle significance lying underneath that simple language.
 We will also introduce the final essay of the unit, the 2010 AP Literary Argument prompt, which will serve as the thematic focus for the next four weeks.
 Students should read and annotate Cisneros' novel with this prompt always in mind, knowing that it will be the subject of the final essay.

 2. Authentic Assessment